Top 8 ETFs in Singapore to Watch Out for in the 2019 New Year

 Global X FTSE Southeast Asia ETF

 Unlike other ETF’s, Global X FTSE Southeast Asia ETF IS an ideal play for gaining exposure to some of the biggest economies in the region.
-The ETF provides broad exposure to stocks in five countries mainly Singapore, which accounts for 30%, Thailand 22%, Malaysia 21%, Indonesia 19%, and Philippines 6%.
+The ETF provides broad exposure to stocks in five countries mainly Singapore, which accounts for 30%, Thailand 22%, Malaysia 21%, Indonesia 19%, and the Philippines 6%.

 Some of the biggest holdings in the ETF include DBS Group, Overseas Chinese Banking Ltd and United Overseas Bank Ltd. The ETF is an ideal pick as Singapore’s GDP continues to inch higher given that the country’s stocks account for a huge stake.
 The ETF has an annual turnover of 8% as well as a 1.17% trailing twelve months yield.